GooFit/GooFit/docs/documentation.md

-Notice that this is a standalone function, not part of any class; `nvcc` does not play entirely nicely with device-side polymorphism, which is why we organise the code using a table of function pointers - a poor man’s implementation of the virtual-function lookups built into C++.
+Notice that this is a standalone function, not part of any class; `nvcc` does not play entirely nicely with device-side polymorphism, which is why we organize the code using a table of function pointers - a poor man's implementation of the virtual-function lookups built into C++.
 Second, we need a pointer to the evaluation function:

 ```{.cpp}